corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > ### The same but different
 >
-> It is worth pausing for a quick side note on performance characteristics.
+> It is worth pausing for a quick sidebar on performance characteristics.
 Feel free to skip ahead if you don't really care right now.
 >
 > This code is the same *in effect*, and slightly simpler to write, but a little different under the hood.
 >